 Proposed changes to the law on assisted dying

-There are currently no Bills to change the law on assisted dying in Northern Ireland.
+There are no proposals to change the law in Northern Ireland.

 Can palliative care work alongside assisted dying?

 Palliative care and assisted dying are separate things.
-People will still have palliative care and end of life care, whether or not assisted dying becomes legal.
+People should still have palliative care and end of life care, whether or not assisted dying becomes legal.

 In countries where assisted dying is legal, if someone chooses assisted dying, they can have palliative care and end of life care up until the time they die.